Caregiver Burnout: What it is & How We Help Prevent it

 The issue of “caregiver burnout” is closely monitored by Prospero clinicians and can manifest in a variety of ways:

 - A primary caregiver can become overwhelmed and begin to resent their responsibilities, which in turn makes the person under their care feel like a burden.

 - Frustration and communication issues can build when one family member feels that the others aren’t pulling their weight in terms of caregiving duties.

 - When a caregiver’s duties grow, they can start to lose touch with their other identities, such as spouse, parent, child, and friend.

-For those who serve or have served as a caregiver, these examples are all-too familiar and are why Prospero places an emphasis on identifying and meeting caregivers’ needs.
+For those who serve or have served as a caregiver, these examples are all too familiar, and are why Prospero places such a strong emphasis on identifying and meeting caregivers’ needs.
 Prospero’s caregiver services include:

 One goal of the assessment is to ensure Prospero doesn’t add to the caregiver’s burden.
-Some caregivers would like an in-person visit from a social worker, while others prefer a phone call.
+Some caregivers like in-person visits from a social worker, while others prefer a phone call.
 In keeping with our person-centered care model, Prospero social workers always follow the caregiver’s lead.

 In addition to the caregiver assessment, Lisa Vitucci was also instrumental in developing Prospero’s “Caregiver Compass,” a comprehensive guidebook that includes tools for navigating the healthcare system, resources about self-care, and a journal where caregivers can document their loved one’s story, as well as their own.

 “This comprehensive support benefits both caregivers and patients,” Lisa says.
 “If we can lessen caregiver burnout, we know our patient will continue to receive the best care available.”